 Once the potatoes are cool place in bowl along with the herbs, flour, parmesan, egg yolks and seasoning gentle mixed till combined.

 Then roll the dough till about 2 cm round and cut into 2 cm pieces.

-Place the gnocchi into boiling salted water and turn town to simmer once all the gnocchi floats to the top remove from pan and place into iced water to cool.
+Place the gnocchi into boiling salted water and turn down to simmer once all the gnocchi floats to the top remove from the pan and place into iced water to cool.

 To make the candied hazelnuts toast the hazelnuts in a hot frying pan.
 When the hazelnuts have a golden brown colour add the sugar and continue to stir while removing from heat.
 The sugar will caramelise.
 Turn these out onto baking paper.

 Now you will need to cook the pigeon breast.

 Place a frying pan on to high heat.
 Drizzle the pan with vegetable oil.